A healthy diet

 Include in your diet

-Endeavour to eat a wide variety of nutritious foods including Bread (wholegrain or wholemeal rather than white), cereals (choose one low in sugar), rice, pasta and noodles, vegetables and legumes, fruit, low fat milk, yoghurt, hard cheese, well cooked meat, fish, poultry, cooked eggs and nuts.
-Try to have food with a wide range colour, which implies a wide range of natural vitamins and minerals.
+Endeavour to eat a wide variety of nutritious foods including Bread (wholegrain or wholemeal rather than white), cereals (choose one low in sugar), rice, pasta and noodles, vegetables and legumes, fruit, low-fat milk, yoghurt, hard cheese, well-cooked meat, fish, poultry, cooked eggs and nuts.
+Try to have food with a wide range of colour, which implies a wide range of natural vitamins and minerals.

 A diet generous in folate is important pre-pregnancy and in the first trimester.
 The recommended daily folate dose is 400 to 600 micrograms.
-Folate supplement are important.
-As well make sure your diet contains food with a rich source of folic acid such as green leafy vegetables (broccoli, sprouts, spinach and salad greens), chick peas, nuts, oranges and grapefruits, orange juice, some fruits and dried or lightly cooked beans and peas. wholemeal bread, seeds, liver and other organ meats, poultry, fortified breakfast cereals and enriched grain products.
+Folate supplement is important.
+As well make sure your diet contains food with a rich source of folic acids such as green leafy vegetables (broccoli, sprouts, spinach and salad greens), chickpeas, nuts, oranges and grapefruits, orange juice, some fruits and dried or lightly cooked beans and peas. wholemeal bread, seeds, liver and other organ meats, poultry, fortified breakfast cereals and enriched grain products.

 Adequate iodine intake is important in pregnancy.
 Iodine deficiency is an increasingly common problem in the community.
 Most breads, except organic varieties, are fortified with iodine which will help to address the iodine needs of most of the population.
 However, pregnant and breastfeeding women have higher requirements for iodine so some women may need to take a supplement.